SBCNY/Molecular-Biology-of-the-Cell/Update_history.md

 <b>Update history</b><br>
 <br>
 July 25, 2025
-- Updates in content and format of the explanation texts
+- Updates in content and format of the explanation texts and guidance tours
 - Updates in the command-line arguments

 June 6, 2025